Versolato/WCLUtility/README.md

 The program may take several minutes to run, as it needs to query *a lot* of data over the Internet.
 So, be patient.

+After the program runs it outputs 2 files, on the same directory that the original was:

+* One with `valid.` before the original file name, containing general information about a player;
+* One with `tanks.` before the original file name, containg details on every tier X tank that each player has ever played.

 ## Compiling

 If you want to compile, just clone and open on Visual Studio (I used VS 2017, But the free edition will do it).
 You will be missing a small text file called `AppId.txt`.
 It contains the *Wargaming App Id* that you can create on their [Developer Portal](https://developers.wargaming.net/).

-Without this key file on the same directory of the binaries the application will run with the `demo` app id, witch is quite limited.
+Without this key file on the same directory of the binaries the application will run with the `demo` app id, witch is quite limited, or may not even work at all.

 ## WCL3 Fields